 There is a clear parallel with the levels of finishing to be found in fine sports cars, where some parts rely on laborious craftsmanship, while others more on perfect machining for their visual, haptic or technical features.
 A combination of these different approaches can be found in every watch.
 Some parts, like Carbon TPT® components or carbon nanofibre baseplates come out of their industrial treatment in perfect form, flawlessly finished in a manner that far surpasses even the most skilled human intervention.
 Another part, such as a bridge made of ARCAP®, will benefit visually from the contrast conferred by brushing and polishing, laboriously executed by hand.

 Other aspects of finishing can affect time-keeping properties.
-For example, the teeth of all the wheels require careful hand-finishing to minimise friction and wear, even though they are unlikely ever to be seen by the owner of the watch.
+For example, the teeth of all the wheels require careful hand-finishing to minimise friction and wear.
 Work executed during this stage, after a part has been produced, is one of the most time-consuming parts of the production whether it entails a special and separate machining phase or a variety of hand tools meticulously employed by trained experts.

 Beyond the technical challenge our calibres represent, the cases protecting them meet some of the strictest standards in existence.
 Whatever material it may be crafted of—titanium, gold, carbon composite, Carbon TPT®, sapphire or more—the Richard Mille case carries inherent production difficulties due to its shape and form.